smehra92/salary-management/ai/01-architecture-doc.md

+"Prompt used with Claude Code to draft the architecture document."

 Create docs/architecture.md for this salary-management project.
 Do NOT write any app code — this is a documentation-only step.
 Capture these decisions, which I've already made, and write them up clearly: